philipmat/resume/README.md

 [philipm.at](http://philipm.at) |
 philip@variableconsulting.com

-## Technical Lead, Architect & Consultant and Anthem, Inc (2017-)
+## Technical Lead, Architect & Consultant and Anthem, Inc (2017-2020)

-* 5 Projects
+* 6 Projects
 * 900k+ Documents generated
 * 870,000 Insurance groups
 * 67,000,000+ Members

 Worked across multiple projects in support of the largest health insurance company in US:

-* Migration of over 67,000,000 members across 870,000 insurance groups from one Plan Benefit Manager (EasyScripts) to another (CVSHealth);
+* Migration of over 67 million members across 870,000 insurance groups from one Plan Benefit Manager (EasyScripts) to another (CVSHealth);
 * Near real-time dynamic document generation for multiple lines of business: Medicare, Medicaid, and Commercial;
 * Automation of pharmacy eligibility and plan benefit validation;
 * Central management of corporate branding and identity for subsidiaries and external partners;